Rezanikmanesh-79/Rezanikmanesh-79/README.md

 - 🧱 Database design, query optimization, and data management
 - 🐳 Containerization using Docker and Docker Compose
 - ⚙️ Automation and building practical developer tools
-- 🛠️ Experience with C++ and foundational programming languages
+- 🛠️ Experience with C/C++ and foundational programming languages

 ---